muuvmuuv/vscode-sundial/README.md

 ## :hammer_and_wrench: Development

+We are working with [webpack](https://webpack.js.org/) to bundle Sundial to the smallest possible size to increase the load time in VSCode.

 1. Install packages via `npm install`
-2. Set `sundial.debug` to `true` (prints more info to the debug console)
+2. Set `sundial.debug` to `true` (not necessary but recommended)
 3. Run debugger => `Extension`
+4. Go into the _extensionHost_ and adjust settings to test
+5. Change a file and save it, let _webpack_ compile
+6. Reload the debugger (<kbd>⇧⌘F5</kbd>)

+> Please note that while `sundial.debug` is set to `true` Sundial will always
+> pull your IP again.
+So keep that in mind before using it because we have a
+> request limit.

-> ⚠️ Don't forget to change the version and include a detailed changelog of the
+> ⚠️ Don't forget to change the [version](package.json) and include a detailed
-> changes you made!
+> [changelog](CHANGELOG.md) of the changes you made!